How does technology fit into an agroecological future?

 With our commitment to a Ten-Year Transition to Agroecology for climate, nature and health, the key question is will new technologies accelerate or distract from the fundamental transition needed in our farming systems?

-Our new report investigates how technology might influence a transition to agroecological farming and aims to identify the technologies that could support agroecological farming practices and which may stop farmers from transitioning by providing incentives that support more intensive farming.
+This new report, commissioned by the Soil Association from Cumulus Consultants, investigates how technology might influence a transition to agroecological farming and aims to identify the technologies that could support agroecological farming practices and which may stop farmers from transitioning by providing incentives that support more intensive farming.

 In recent decades, food and farming systems in the UK have become very tech intensive, through use of tools like combine harvesters, tractors, pesticides, artificial fertilisers and ‘ultra’ food processing.
 These technologies have emphasised high yields and less labour, and have encouraged standardisation.
 The result has been a shift from the kinds of mixed farms that one still sees in children books, to farm businesses that are specialised, for example in chicken eggs or cereal crops only, with standardised methods of production.
 Supply chains have become more centralised, focussed on mass produced key products, like wheat and soya.
 Many seasonal and exotic foods are available all year round.
 A shift to new ways of mass production, processing and preservation have turned narrow staples into a diverse array of mass-produced food products.